 Montfort served for five years as lead organizer for Synchrony (a demoparty, or particular sort of digital art festival).
 For four of those years, the event started in New York City, continued on a train, and concluded in Montreal.
 He has curated several exhibits including an online exhibit presented during the pandemic, Generative Unfoldings, done for MIT’s Center for Art, Science, and Technology.
 Montfort also served as president of the Electronic Literature Organization for a three-year term and was a member of that Organization’s board of directors for more than ten years.

 Nick Montfort uses computation to develop literary art.
 His work includes ten computer-generated books (in print from seven presses), the collaborations The Deletionist and Sea and Spar Between, and Memory Slam: Batch-Era Text Generation.
-Among Montfort’s MIT Press books are The New Media Reader (co-edited), The Future, and Exploratory Programming for the Arts and Humanities.
-He is professor of digital media at MIT and principal investigator in the University of Bergen’s Center for Digital Narrative.
+Among Montfort’s MIT Press books are The Future and two co-edited volumes, The New Media Reader and Output: An Anthology of Computer-Generated Text, 1953–2023.
+He’s professor of digital media at MIT and principal investigator in the University of Bergen’s Center for Digital Narrative.
 He directs a lab/studio, The Trope Tank, and lives in New York City.